MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-availability-overview.md

 5. Choose the value in the **Projected Available Balance** field to view the item ledger entries or open documents that make up the value.

 ## To view the availability of all items by the location where they are stored
-You view the availability of all your items across all your locations in the **Items by Location** page.
+You view the availability of all your items across all your locations on the **Items by Location** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Choose the **Items by Location** action.